luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   // With the rise of YouTube as one of the most important social media networks on the Internet, it still lacks a thorough investigation @rauchfleischGermanFarrightYouTube2020.
   #mnote[RQ here]
-  This article aims to take a closer look at the usage patterns YouTube by German political parties.
+  This article aims to take a closer look at the usage patterns of YouTube by German political parties.
   A glance at the number of likes and followers for the parties' channels shows that the populist Alternative for Germany (AfD) has a massively larger followership on this platform than any other party.

   // But YouTube is not "just" a social media platform.